-In an attempt to collect Egyptian Diaspora favorite recipes, I am delighted to host at my blog “Chez Nermine” Dr. Samia Spencer.
+In an attempt to collect an Egyptian Diaspora of favorite recipes, I am delighted to host Dr. Samia Spencerat on my blog “Chez Nermine”.

-An Egyptian-American who left Egypt in her early twenties, Dr. Spencer pursued most of her adult life an outstanding career as professor of French Language at Auburn College in Alabama.
+An Egyptian-American who left Egypt in her early twenties, Dr. Spencer spent most of her adult life pursuing an outstanding career as professor of French Language at Auburn College in Alabama.
 She is also the author of several inspiring anthologies.

-In this recipe delicious Fava Bean Dip, Dr. Spencer managed to blend a traditional Egyptian dish (Fava beans) with the influence of Southern cuisine is the US that is loaded with pungent spices and fresh vegetables.
+In this delicious Fava Bean Dip recipe, Dr. Spencer manages to blend a traditional Egyptian dish (Fava beans) with the influence of Southern cuisine is the US that is loaded with pungent spices and fresh vegetables.

-I Knew Dr. Spencer since I was a child, yet I grew fond of her for good reasons.
-She is a unique role model of women empowerment to whom I always turn to her for inspiration and and advice.
+I have known Dr. Spencer since I was a child, and I grew fond of her for good reasons.
+She is a unique role model of women empowerment to whom I always turn to for inspiration and advice.

-The following lines by Dr. Spencer herself will show you the reasons behind my admiration to this Grande Dame.
+The following lines by Dr. Spencer will show you the reasons behind my admiration of this Grande Dame.
 Enjoy getting to know Samia and savor her delicious recipe.